Free Keyword Grouping & Clustering Tool

 - Plan content types — know exactly whether to create a blog post, a landing page, a comparison article, or a product page for each keyword

-- Clustering groups keywords by semantic topic similarity.
+- Cluster by Similaritygroups keywords by shared terms and n-gram overlap.
 All keywords about "running shoes" end up in one cluster regardless of intent.
 Best for identifying pillar topics and site architecture.

-- Use both together: first cluster your keywords into topics, then group keywords within each cluster by intent and funnel stage to plan the full content strategy.
+- Use both together: first cluster your keywords into topics, then switch to Classify mode on the keywords inside each cluster to plan the format and funnel stage for each page.

 How to Use This Tool